dsnowden25/CS5004-Midterm/Chapters/Chapter-3/Chapter_3.md

 And that's that!
 Whew.
 I was hoping for a shorter chapter honestly...
-We've covered advanced class implementation in Java, from static members to defensive programming.
+But we covered advanced class implementation in Java, from static members to defensive programming.
+That's a lot of content, and there are probably still questions I don't have answers for.

 In the next chapter, we'll explore unit testing and test driven development.

 ---

 ### Academic Integrity Statement